magicstickuk/multisite-post-duplicator/readme.txt

 == Changelog ==

+= 1.1.3 =
+* Fixed issue with our custom database table not being created on activation of plugin

 = 1.1.2 =
 * Fixed 'create link to an existing post' functionality only displaying 'Post' Post-Type results